ayinos/dsa-notes/README.md

 public ListNode swapPairs(ListNode head) {
     ListNode dummy = new ListNode(0, head);

     //Pointer to node previous to the pair.
-Needed so that the link between pairs is maintained.
+    //Needed so that the link between pairs is maintained.
     ListNode prevToPair = dummy;

     //First element in the pair